greylabel/dotfiles/README.md

 source bootstrap.sh
 ```

-Alternatively, to update while avoiding the confirmation prompt:
+To update while avoiding the confirmation prompt:

 ```bash
 set -- -f; source bootstrap.sh
 ```

+Alternatively, [Mac Development Ansible Playbook](https://github.com/greylabel/mac-dev-playbook), which configures a Mac from scratch using Ansible, and incorporates the installation and updating of a set of dotfiles like this one.

 ### Specify the `$PATH`

-If `~/.path` exists, it will be sourced along with the other files, before any feature testing (such as [detecting which version of `ls` is being used](https://github.com/greylabel/g.files/blob/master/.aliases#L18)) takes place.
+If `~/.path` exists, it will be sourced along with the other files, before any feature testing (such as [detecting which version of `ls` is being used](https://github.com/greylabel/dotfiles/blob/master/.aliases#L18)) takes place.

 ### Add custom commands without creating a new fork

 If `~/.extra` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.

 You could also use `~/.extra` to override settings, functions and aliases from these dotfiles repository.
-It’s probably better to [fork this repository](https://github.com/greylabel/g.files/fork) instead, though.
+It’s probably better to [fork this repository](https://github.com/greylabel/dotfiles/fork) instead, though.

-## Configuration
+## Additional and notabel configuration

 ### Git
 Create and use `~/.gitconfig.local` file for username / github token / etc.